epassaro/covid-19/README.md

 ---
 Automatic graph generation and site deploy also work with forks!

 - Fork the repo.
-Go to 'Actions' and activate.
-Go to 'Settings' and choose to deploy GitHub pages in `master` branch
+- Go to 'Actions' and activate.
+- Go to 'Settings' and choose to deploy GitHub pages in `master` branch
-- New plots can be generated simply by adding a new key in the `countries` dictionary
+- New plots can be generated simply by adding new entries in `plots.yml`.
+You don't need to run the notebook in your computer!.
 - Push your changes and voilà!
 - Tip: comment `[skip-ci]` in the commit message to avoid building the site unnecesarily